Chart Color Schemes

 Wynn Vale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Wynn Vale, as evaluated at the Census conducted on 28 August 2016, comprised 88.9% houses and 11.1% other dwellings.
-In comparison, Adelaide metropolitan area had 88.6% houses and 11.3% other dwellings.
-Home ownership in Wynn Vale was at 37.1%, with the rest being mortgaged (44.5%) or rented (18.4%).
-The median monthly mortgage repayment in the area was $1,517, aligning with Adelaide metro's average, while the median weekly rent was $310, compared to Adelaide metro's $330.
-Nationally, Wynn Vale's mortgage repayments were lower than the Australian average of $1,863 as of 2016, and rents were substantially below the national figure of $375.
+In Wynn Vale, as per the latest Census evaluation, 88.9% of dwellings were houses with the remaining 11.1% comprising semi-detached homes, apartments and other types.
+Compared to Adelaide metro's figures of 88.6% houses and 11.3% other dwellings, Wynn Vale's composition was similar.
+Home ownership in Wynn Vale stood at 37.1%, mirroring the Adelaide metro average, with mortgaged properties accounting for 44.5% and rented dwellings making up 18.4%.
+The median monthly mortgage repayment in Wynn Vale was $1,517, aligning with the Adelaide metro average, while the median weekly rent was $310, compared to Adelaide metro's figures of $1,517 and $330 respectively.
+Nationally, Wynn Vale's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing